-Santa Clause arrives at the Emporium Store on Market Street by stagecoach in 1949: Boy, that ain’t the way I heard that he gets around!
+Santa Claus arrives at the Emporium Store on Market Street by wagon in 1949: Boy, that ain’t the way I heard that he gets around!
 (San Francisco Chronicle, SFGate)

 The dome inside the Emporium Department Store in 1898, and the dome in Emporium, now Bloomingdale’s on Black Friday, 2017:

 The cable car turntable at Powell and Market Streets, no Santa and no pretty girl dressed like an elf anymore: